 Be sure to watch one of the live presentations offered inside.
 During my visit, I was able to meet and learn about one of the Raptors-in-Residence.
 Karma, a Swainson’s hawk (pictured below) was rescued on the side of the road after she was hit by a car.
-She sustained a fractured a bone in her wing, and most of her wingtip had to be amputated, leaving her unable to fly more than 20 feet.
+She sustained a fractured bone in her wing, and most of her wingtip had to be amputated, leaving her unable to fly more than 20 feet.

 Another indoor resident is Tito (also pictured below), a teensy Northern Saw-whet owl who was attacked by ravens.
 His right eye is deflated, leaving him partially blind.
 As he can’t hunt or defend himself, he lives indoors at the center at the reception desk.
 Make sure you say hello to little Tito as you’re checking in!

 Also inside is the Bald Eagle Flight Training Center, which has been designed to mimic the birds’ natural habitat with perches at various heights, flowing water, and plenty of space for eagles recovering from injury to practice their flight skills.

 Most importantly, the eagles don’t know that humans are watching them!
 Guests can look into the flight center through a special viewing corridor that doesn’t let the eagles see or hear their visitors.

-The darkened corridor with its one-way windows doesn’t allow for visitors to take very good photos or video of the birds.
-The short video below, produced by the center, shows the habitat and how much open space these eagles-on-the-mend have to practice essential skills before they’re released back into the wild.
+The darkened corridor with its one-way windows doesn’t allow visitors to take very good photos or videos of the birds.
+The short video below, produced by the center, shows the habitat and how much open space these eagles on the mend have to practice essential skills before they’re released back into the wild.